Protection of Interests in Enforcement Proceedings

 Freezing Bank Accounts

-The bailiff can place a hold on the debtor’s funds in bank accounts, preventing withdrawals until debts are resolved.
+The bailiff may freeze funds in the debtor's bank accounts, preventing withdrawals until the debt is satisfied.

 Ban on Using Property

-Debtors may be prohibited from using certain assets, ensuring the property remains available to satisfy the debt.
+The debtor may be prohibited from using certain assets, ensuring they remain available for enforcement.

 Ban on Transfers to the Debtor